fineanmol/Hacktoberfest2024/guides/local-git-setup.md

 #### Adding your key to GitHub

-Next we need to add the public key to your GitHub profile.
+Next, we need to add the public key to your GitHub profile.

 Copy the contents of your newly generated SSH public key (the one ending in `.pub`).
 You can view the file by running `cat ~/.ssh/id_ed25519.pub` (if you named your key something else, update that accordingly)